In the Class Action Risk 2016

 Firms are either looking for repeat class action practices or are looking trying their first class action suit.

-“The main driver for this trend is a small number of firms attempting to establish repeat class action practices,” Allens
+“The main driver for this trend is a small number of firms attempting to establish repeat class action practices,” Allens writes.

 There are varying reasons while law firms are entering the space.